Deep learning methods for inverse problems using connections between proximal operators and Hamilton-Jacobi equations: Connections between learning priors and the inverse problem for Hamilton--Jacobi equations

 Moreover, the function $\by \mapsto \tau\bw(\by,\tau)$ is semiconvex with unit constant. \end{theorem} \begin{proof} See~\cite[Section 4, Equation 4.4.2]{barron1999regularity} and~\cite[Chapter 1]{cannarsa2004semiconcave}. \end{proof}

-The viscosity solution of~\eqref{eq:finite_time_backward} is sometimes called the backward viscosity solution (BVS) to distinguish it from the viscosity solution of the initial value problem~\cref{eqn:intro2}.
+The viscosity solution of~\eqref{eq:finite_time_backward} is sometimes called the \emph{backward viscosity solution} (BVS) to distinguish it from its forward counterpart given by~\cref{eqn:intro2}.
 The BVS at $\tau = 0$ corresponds to fully evolving backward in time the function $\bx \mapsto S(\bx,t)$.
 In what follows, we write $\JBVS \coloneqq \bw(\cdot,0)$.
 We can use~\cref{eq:psi_defn} to write

 The right hand side is the convex conjugate of $\bx \mapsto \psi(\bx,t)$ evaluated at $\bx$, which is well-defined because $\bx \mapsto \psi(\bx,t)$ is proper, lower semicontinuous and convex.

 Theorem~\ref{thm:prior_reconstruction} suggests that $\JBVS$ is an initial condition that can reach $\bx \mapsto S(\bx,t)$.
 The next result stipulates that this is correct and that it is ``optimal", in the sense that it bounds from below for any other reachable initial condition $J \in I_{t}(S)$. \begin{theorem} Let $\JBVS$ denote the solution of the backward HJ terminal value problem~\ref{eq:finite_time_backward} at time $\tau = 0$.
 Then $J \in I_{t}(S)$ if and only if